OmarMiniesy/Notes/Defensive Security/Security Operations/Alert Triaging.md

 ##### 3. Alert Correlation:

 - Cross-reference the alert with related alerts, events, or incidents to identify patterns, similarities, or potential indicators of compromise (IOCs).
-- Query the [[SIEM]] or log management system to gather relevant log data.
+- Query the [[SIEM]] or log management system to gather relevant log data. *Correlation* here also means correlation between log sources, where some sources provide certain data and others provide a different set.
-- Leverage [[Cyber Threat Intelligence]] feeds to check for known attack patterns or malware signatures.
+- Leverage [[Cyber Threat Intelligence]] feeds to check for known attack patterns or [[Malware]] signatures.

 ##### 4. Enrichment of Alert Data: